Skip to Content

 Nested grids

-drag the panel by its header; drag the inner tiles freely
+drag the panel by its header; drag tiles between the inner and outer grids

 Limits

 • Size the inner grid to its cell.
-The inner grid measures its own container with useContainerWidth, so it reflows naturally as the outer tile is resized.
+It measures its own container with useContainerWidth, so it reflows as the outer tile is resized.

 Last updated on